klml/usefulclassroomphrases/README.md

 Is an set if base64 icons.
 Please dont use the whole list, but just copy&paste single icons.
 Its easier than uploading and linking images [demo](http://klml.github.com/usefulclassroomphrases/payload.html)

 For cool icons use [Font-Awesome](http://fortawesome.github.com/Font-Awesome/) and of course [sprites](http://en.wikipedia.org/wiki/Sprite_%28computer_graphics%29#Sprites_by_CSS).

+## jquery

+hashtagger and hashspliter use the href hashtag to display areas or allocate a html-GET-like string to values. they wont work togehter

 ## additional